Nakuma2000/cse15l-lab-reports/Lab-5-Report.md

 ~~~

 ## Part 2 - Running on student submissions
-Below are screenshots of the grade.sh script running on student submissions and their reported grade as loaded in the browser.
+Below are screenshots of the grade.sh script running on student submissions and their reported grade as loaded in the browser:

-## Part 3 - Trade of `grade.sh`
+## Part 3 - Trace of `grade.sh`
+Here we will take one of the graded examples above and trace the output (standard output and standard error) and whether or not the return code was zero or non-zero.

 ### That's it for this lab report, I hope this is helpful.